ἔλεος: eleos (G1656), a Greek word meaning "compassion (human or divine, especially active)"

 eleos

-The Greek word eleos means "compassion (human or divine, especially active)," used in Scripture in contexts that reveal its full semantic depth.
+The Greek word eleos means "mercy; compassionate concern for the afflicted," used in Scripture in contexts that reveal its full semantic depth.

 Lexical data derived from Strong's Exhaustive Concordance.
 See full disclaimer